15-day trial

 General preparation

-Objectives and benefits of the base phase
+Goals and benefits of the base phase

 Types of training in the base phase

-Specific preparation (construction)
+Specific preparation (build)

 Specific training and its impact